2006 Annual Report

 Reba Miller, Member

-This program, aimed at placing adult cats with seniors by waiving adoption fees, continues to be successful.
-Throughout the year we use this program to promote adopting adult cats.
-The 2nd Annual Mature Cat Adoption Day in Sun City Lincoln Hills was held in October resulting in several cats finding homes.
+The continually-successful Mature Cats for Mature People program aims at placing adult cats with seniors by waiving adoption fees and promote the adoption of adult cats.
+The 2nd Annual Mature Cat Adoption Day in Sun City Lincoln Hills was held in October, resulting in finding homes for several cats.

 Thank you, FieldHaven, for giving us the chance to adopt such a fun, loving, and sweet cat.
 She has truly brought happiness to our home.